Anisah-bb/grad_project/README.md

 that were obtained from automatic text mining of the scientific literature.
 KMAP is the proprietary knowledge base of TenWise.
 You can find more information on KMAP at https://apimlqv2.tenwiseservice.nl/html/

+## Instructions
+Detailed instructions on how to recreate this study csn be found at https://bioinf.nl/~fabadmus/html/intro.html

 ## Requirements
 * * *